hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 ---
 layout: default
-title: Working with custom smart contracts
+title: Work with custom smart contracts
 parent: Getting Started
 nav_order: 10
 ---

-# Working with custom smart contracts
+# Work with custom smart contracts
 {: .no_toc }

 FireFly includes robust support for custom smart contracts with an easy to use API to work with them.
 FireFly's unified API creates a consistent application experience regardless of the specific underlying blockchain implementation.
 It also provides developer-friendly features like automatic OpenAPI Specification generation for smart contracts, plus a Swagger UI built-in.